 - Step 1e: Alternatively, the PCF for the UE provides a UE Policy Container and/or an update in the Policy Control Request Triggers applicable to the UE by invoking Npcf_UEPolicyControl_UpdateNotify as described in clause 4.16.12.2, steps 3-4.

-- Step 4: If the PCF for the PDU Session receives a UE Policy Container from the PCF for the UE the PCF for the PDU Session first selects one of the ongoing PDU Sessions for the related UE in EPC and includes that UE Policy Container in Npcf_SMPolicyControl_update notify request for that PDN connection.
+- Step 4: If the PCF for the PDU Session receives a UE Policy Container from the PCF for the UE the PCF for the PDU Session first selects one of the ongoing PDU Sessions for the related UE in EPC that supports the provision of URSP rules to the UE according to clauses 4.11.0a.2a.1 and 4.11.0a.2a.2.2, and includes that UE Policy Container in Npcf_SMPolicyControl_update notify request for that PDN connection.